|

 Indicator, the Gator has proved to be effective at pinpointing large

+market trends.
 The Gator was

 created on a relative scale; what seems to be a large move in the market